refinedev/refine/documentation/blog/2022-07-20-refine-writer-program.md

 ### Submission process

-We ask an outline before start writing your post.
-In outline you need to explain:
+We ask for an outline before start writing your post.
+In the outline you need to explain:
 - Who is your target audience?
 - What will the reader learn from the article?
 - The outline need to include the main headings or sections of the article, along with an explanation of what will be taught in that section.